-This tiny bird is often confused with similar, more abundant plovers such as semipalmated plover and killdeer.
-Its sandy colour and small size camouflages the bird from its predators.
+This short and stocky bird is often confused with similar, more abundant plovers such as semipalmated plover and killdeer.
+Piping plovers have a white breast, abdomen and rump.
+Their head, wings and back are pale brown to grey, and they have an eye-to-eye black stripe across their forehead and single black band across their chest.
+Their sandy colour and small size camouflages the bird from its predators.

 In Saskatchewan, the 2006 International Piping Plover Breeding Census counted 1,435 adults (circumcinctus subspecies) in the prairie regions.
 Remarkably, 20 per cent of the world population of piping plover migrates to southern Saskatchewan on an annual basis starting in late April, staying until August.